manjeetsharma0796/MonAgent/README.md

 ---

-**ChainPilot** is your trusted guide to the world of blockchain.
+**MonAgent** is your trusted guide to the world of blockchain.
 Whether you're a beginner or a pro, let the AI and 🦊 MetaMask SDK make your crypto journey smarter, safer, and more fun!

 ---